Q: What is your track record?

 Q: Why don’t you do more with options?

-A: Options are useful in certain situations, but often, getting the direction right is challenging enough.
+A: Options are useful in certain situations but often, getting the direction of the market’s next move right is challenging enough.
 To trade options successfully, you also need:

 Miscalculate one of these factors and a great trading idea produces disappointing results.
 There are many ways to profit from options, but for swing-trading, personally, I find it a lot simpler to stick with the underlying and only worry about up or down.

 Q: I have $$$$$ in my retirement account, how should I invest it?

 A: Regulations prohibit me from giving individualized investment advice.
 This service exists under the newsletter exemption in the SEC rules.
 That means all analysis must be general in nature and not tailored to any specific individual.
 I am free to discuss the market with you, but if you have specific questions about your personal investment situation, seek the guidance of a licensed financial advisor who will get to know you, your situation, your goals, and your risk tolerance before making any investment recommendations.